agrif/znc-weblog/README.md

 # znc-weblog
-Allowings viewing of log files from the ZNC webadmin
+Allows viewing of log files from the ZNC webadmin

 ## Usage